seism0saurus/logging-issue/README.md

  ### logstash
  Please set the destination of the logstash appender in line 10 in [logback-spring.xml](/src/main/resources/logback-spring.xml) to your logstash server.

- Our input rule is very simple:
+ Our input logstash server has a very simple input configuration:
  ```
 input {
     tcp {